hyperbx/Marathon/README.md

 ### Marathon.Wiki
 - The wiki can be found [here](https://github.com/HyperPolygon64/Marathon/wiki) and links to the available HTML pages included in the repository.
-    - Special thanks to GitHub for still not allowing in-line coloured text.